Honzurka/ArgParser/README.md

+- project created as a part of school subject [Best Practices in Programming](https://d3s.mff.cuni.cz/teaching/nprg043/)

 # Library Description
 The ArgParser library allows for parsing command line arguments through a user-defined class which enables easy access to parsed values.